niklasb/libc-database/README.md

     archive-glibc (id 2.19-10ubuntu2_i386)
     archive-glibc (id 2.19-15ubuntu2_i386)

-Dump some useful offsets, given a libc ID:
+Dump some useful offsets, given a libc ID.
+You can also provide your own names to dump.

     $ ./dump 2.19-0ubuntu6.6_i386
     offset___libc_start_main_ret = 0x19a83